Spazza17/Spazza17-Equipment/spazza17-gear.md

 • **XP-Pen G640 Line Friends Edition** - [US](https://amzn.to/38ughbl) / [CA](https://amzn.to/3lfVDzf) / [UK](https://amzn.to/3pdhvxy) / [IT](https://amzn.to/3n9sIgI)

 # Keyboards
+• **Sim Pad V2** - You can get it on https://www.momokai.com using code SPAZZA at checkout!

 • **Ghost A1 (Belle Delphine Edition)** - [bruh](https://ghostkeyboards.com/products/ghost-k1-belle-delphine-edition?variant=39117030752407)

 • **BFKB113PBK** - You can get it off amazon.jp using [Buyee](https://bit.ly/3sE58Mq)!
 Sign up with [my link](https://bit.ly/3sE58Mq) for a 2,000YEN off coupon